plan-systems/go-plan/README.md

 # PLAN

 ```
-         P urposeful
+         P.rivacy
-         L ogistics
+         L.ogistics
-         A rchitecture
+         A.ccessibility
-P  L  A  N etwork
+P  L  A  N.etworks
 ```

 [PLAN](http://plan-systems.org) is a free and open platform for groups to securely communicate, collaborate, and coordinate projects and activities.

 ## About

-This repo contains PLAN's backend infrastrcuture that ultimately hosts [plan-client-unity](https://github.com/plan-systems/plan-client-unity) clients.
-Since PLAN uses open standards, protocols, and data structures, other implementations may someday also exist, so `plan-go` is regarded as the official reference implementation.
+This repo contains PLAN's backend infrastructure that ultimately hosts [plan-client-unity](https://github.com/plan-systems/plan-client-unity) instances on client-facing devices.
+Since PLAN uses open standards, protocols, and data structures, other implementations may someday also exist, so `plan-go` is offered as the reference implementation.

 The [PLAN Design & Engineering Docs](https://github.com/plan-systems/design-docs) lay out PLAN's architecture in detail.